-Process Used to Determine Climate-Related Risks
+Process Used to Determine Climate-related Risks

-Travelers uses various analyses and methods, including proprietary and third-party modeling processes, to determine our climate-related risks and make underwriting, pricing and reinsurance decisions designed to manage the Company's exposure to catastrophic events.
+Travelers uses various analyses and methods, including proprietary and third-party computer modeling processes, to determine our climate-related risks and make underwriting, pricing and reinsurance decisions designed to manage the Company's exposure to catastrophic events.
 In addition to catastrophe modeling and analysis, Travelers also models and analyzes the Company's exposure to other extreme events.
-We also utilize proprietary and third-party modeling processes to evaluate capital adequacy.
+We also utilize proprietary and third-party computer modeling processes to evaluate capital adequacy.
 These analytical techniques are an integral component of our ERM process and further support our long-term financial strategies and objectives.

-As discussed in both Governance and Risk Management, business-level risk committees play an active role in developing and executing our ERM strategy.
-The Climate, Energy and Environment Committee (CEEC) includes two subcommittees that are directly involved with determining climate-related risks and opportunities, respectively: The Risk Identification & Management subcommittee, discussed immediately below, and the Products, Market Development & Customer Services subcommittee, discussed under Process Used to Determine Climate-Related Opportunities.
+As discussed in both the Governance and Risk Management sections of this report, business-level risk committees play an active role in developing and executing our ERM strategy.
+The Climate, Energy and the Environment Committee (CEEC) includes two subcommittees that are directly involved with determining climate-related risks and opportunities, respectively: The Risk Identification & Management subcommittee, discussed immediately below, and the Products, Market Development & Customer Services subcommittee, discussed under Process Used to Determine Climate-Related Opportunities.

-The Risk Identification & Management subcommittee includes representatives from our Enterprise Risk Management function; our Catastrophe Strategy and Underwriting groups; our business underwriting groups across the Company; our Risk Control function; and the Investment, Legal and Regulatory functional areas.
+The Risk Identification & Management subcommittee includes representatives from our Enterprise Risk Management function in the United States and the United Kingdom, including the Enterprise Catastrophe Strategy and Enterprise Underwriting groups; our business underwriting groups across the Company; our Risk Control function; and the Investment, Legal and Regulatory functional areas.
 The subcommittee meets regularly to discuss and assess climate-related issues, risks and trends.
-The subcommittee stays current on climate-related and environmental risks, including through industry publications and external conferences, and actively monitors various relevant risk factors such as:
+The subcommittee stays current on climate-related and environmental risks, including through industry publications and external conferences, and actively monitors various relevant risk factors, such as:

-- climate-related litigation and novel theories of liability; - legal and regulatory requirements impacting climate, energy and the environment; - market-based policies that put a price on greenhouse gases such as carbon pricing or cap-and-trade programs; - efforts by states, nations and non-governmental organizations to adopt policies or implement programs designed to reduce emissions impacting global temperatures; and - impacts related to emerging "clean" or "green" energy and technology trends and products.
+- Climate-related litigation and novel theories of liability; - Legal and regulatory requirements impacting climate, energy and the environment; - Market-based policies that put a price on greenhouse gases, such as carbon pricing or cap-and-trade programs; - Efforts by states, nations and nongovernmental organizations to adopt policies or implement programs designed to reduce emissions impacting global temperatures;